Twitter is a fantastic two-way communication platform. If you reach out people will respond. However, tweeting is a balancing act.

 When To Tweet

 There are no set times for Twitter success but use your brain and think about when you use Twitter because I bet everyone else is doing it then too.
 1st thing in the morning is good for imparting information but not so hot on getting an immediate reaction, going home time users want to be entertained so show them something amusing or light hearted, then at lunch, tea breaks an trips to the toilet you can do what you like.
 Weekends, too.
 Weekends are a great time to tweet, especially if your business is B2C because weekends are when consumers are open to inspiration and are ready to spend money.
+You need to think when will your Twitter followers be active, this is the time to post.

 When ever you tweet just remember that in real time is best especially if you are asking questions – tweeters want answers!